djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 Instead of expensive superstars, the A's assembled a roster where different players contributed specific, undervalued skills:

-- **Scott Hatteberg**: Exceptional plate discipline and OBP despite injuries
+- Scott Hatteberg: Exceptional plate discipline and OBP despite injuries
-- **David Justice**: Power and veteran clutch experience despite declining speed
+- David Justice: Power and veteran clutch experience despite declining speed
-- **Jeremy Giambi**: High OBP despite defensive limitations
+- Jeremy Giambi: High OBP despite defensive limitations
-- **Chad Bradford**: Unique submarine delivery that produced results
+- Chad Bradford: Unique submarine delivery that produced results

 This aggregate approach allowed Oakland to compete with teams spending three times their payroll.
 Rather than paying premium prices for complete players, they constructed a competitive roster through strategic combinations to produce runs and wins.